Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Legal leadership

-The Minister of Justice will consider certain criteria when considering an application for King's Counsel (His Majesty's Counsel, learned in the law, for the Province of Alberta) and will award the appointments of King's Counsel to those lawyers who, in accordance with the King’s Counsel Act (Alberta), have been called to the bar for at least ten years, with a minimum of five years practicing in the province of Alberta, and have demonstrated the following attributes to the extent that they make the applicant a leader in the legal profession.
+The Minister of Justice will consider certain criteria when making recommendations to the Lieutenant Governor in Council, and will recommend the appointment of lawyers who, in accordance with the King’s Counsel Act, have been called to the bar for at least 10 years, with a minimum of 5 years practicing in the province of Alberta, and have demonstrated the following attributes to the extent that they make the applicant a leader in the legal profession.

 Competence, including: